Nonlinear regression: Regression statistics

-The nonlinear regression statistics are computed and used as in linear regression statistics, but using J in place of X in the formulas.
 The linear approximation introduces bias into the statistics.
 Therefore, more caution than usual is required in interpreting statistics derived from a nonlinear model.

 Ordinary and weighted least squares

 The best-fit curve is often assumed to be that which minimizes the sum of squared residuals.
 This is the ordinary least squares (OLS) approach.
-However, in cases where the dependent variable does not have constant variance, a sum of weighted squared residuals may be minimized; see weighted least squares.
-Each weight should ideally be equal to the reciprocal of the variance of the observation, but weights may be recomputed on each iteration, in an iteratively weighted least squares algorithm.
+However, in cases where the dependent variable does not have constant variance, or there are some outliers, a sum of weighted squared residuals may be minimized; see weighted least squares.
+Each weight should ideally be equal to the reciprocal of the variance of the observation, or the reciprocal of the dependent variable to some power in the outlier case, but weights may be recomputed on each iteration, in an iteratively weighted least squares algorithm.

 Linearization

 Transformation

 Some nonlinear regression problems can be moved to a linear domain by a suitable transformation of the model formulation.